Drlooder/Packet-Monitor/README.md

 **Beta Version**

-Packet Monitor is a lightweight beta tool for monitoring network packets.
+Packet Monitor is a lightweight beta tool for monitoring network -- you can see apps send/read internet -- packets.
 Currently, it supports **one API** and more features are coming soon.

 ## Features